-8.3 Is it a fair fight?
+8.2 Is it a fair fight?

 Under the POSA, in a takeover bid procedure, all shareholders in the target company must be treated equally.
-Bulgarian law does not provide for further specific rules in this relation.

-Apart from the takeover bid procedure and the case where the prospective buyer is not a shareholder in the target, the target company's board is not restricted to treat certain companies in a more favourable manner than others.
+Bulgarian law does not provide for further specific rules in this regard.
+Apart from the takeover bid procedure and in cases where the prospective buyer is not a shareholder in the target, the target company's board is not restricted to treat certain companies in a more favourable manner than others.